Macrometacorp/docs/docs/graphs/graph-queries/k-shortest-paths/k-shortest-paths-syntax.md

   edges1, ANY edges2, edges3
 ```

-All collections in the list that do not specify their own direction will use the direction defined after `IN` (here: `OUTBOUND`).
-This allows to use a different direction for each collection in your path search.
+All collections in the list that do not specify their own direction use the direction defined after `IN` (in this example: `OUTBOUND`).
+This allows you to use a different direction for each collection in your path search, providing greater flexibility when traversing graphs with mixed edge directions.

+## Query Parameters

+This section explains the parameters of the queries above.

+### FOR

+Defines the variable path, which stores a single path as an object containing `vertices`, `edges`, and the `weight` of the path.

+### IN OUTBOUND|INBOUND|ANY

+Defines in which direction edges are followed.

+- **OUTBOUND**: Outgoing
+- **INBOUND**: Incoming
+- **ANY**: Both outgoing and incoming

+### startVertex TO targetVertex

+Both are string objects.

+The two vertices between which the shortest path is computed.
+This can be specified in the form of an ID string or in the form of a document with the attribute `_id`.
+All other values will lead to a warning and an empty result.
+If one of the specified documents does not exist, then the result is empty as well and there is no warning.

+### GRAPH graphName

+String object.
+The name identifying the named graph.
+Its vertex and edge collections are already defined, you do not need to specify them.

+### OPTIONS options

+Object, _optional_.

+Used to modify the way the traversal runs.
+Only the following attributes have an effect, all others are ignored:

+- **weightAttribute** (string): A top-level edge attribute that should be used to read the edge weight.
+If the attribute does not exist or is not numeric, then the _defaultWeight_ is used instead.
+- **defaultWeight** (number): This value is used as fallback if there is no _weightAttribute_ in the edge document, or if it's not a number.
+The default is 1.

+### LIMIT

+An optional parameter that sets the maximum number of paths to return.
+Using a `LIMIT` for `K_SHORTEST_PATHS` is highly recommended to manage the number of results and prevent excessive resource usage.

+For more information, refer to [LIMIT operation](../../../queries/c8ql/operations/limit).